zowe/zowe-cli-version-controller/docs/JenkinsPipeline.md

   * **SYSTEM_RESULTS**

 * **Pipeline Control variables`*`:** The purpose of this set of variables is to manage whether or not the specified step should run.
 There are two ways of specifying these variables, either one by one with their specific name and value or with special Linux-like options (similar to the [*tar* command](http://man7.org/linux/man-pages/man1/tar.1.html)) passed to a variable called `PIPELINE_CONTROL`.
-Each variable below has a **generic representation** which is the value used required to be passed in to `PIPELINE_CONTROL`.
+Each variable below has a **generic representation** which is the value required to be passed in to `PIPELINE_CONTROL`.

   * **PIPELINE_CONTROL_CI_SKIP`*`**
     * Default: **true**